NervanaSystems/neon/doc/source/design.rst

 Model container
 ''''''''''''''''
 * The model provides a container of all the network layers and provides function calls to run and train the network.
+It is also responsible for initializing and allocating layer parameter buffers.
 * We can create a list of layers and give that to the model.
 * When forward or backward propagation functions are called, the model will iterate through all the layers to forward pass the inputs and backward pass the errors.